Muzio Gambit

-White intends to sacrifice a knight for a large lead in and chances.
-Following the usual continuation 5...gxf3 6.Qxf3, White aims to exploit Black's resulting weakness on the f-file to attack the black king.
-Black most often responds with 6...Qf6 or 6...Qe7.
-Other possibilities for White's 5th move are 5.Bxf7+ (Lolli Gambit), 5.Nc3 (McDonnell Gambit), 5.d4 (Ghulam Kassim Gambit), 5.h4 (Australian Gambit), and 5.Ne5 (Salvio Gambit), but 5.0-0 is generally reckoned to be White's strongest option.
-Most of the time, White plays 4.Bc4 with the intention of entering the Muzio Gambit.
-Black frequently avoids the gambit by playing 4...Bg7, which has sometimes been recommended as a safe and practical choice.
+White sacrifices a knight in return for a large lead in development and attacking chances, aiming to exploit Black's weakness on the f-file.

 The Encyclopaedia of Chess Openings classifies the Muzio Gambit under code C37.

 History

 The opening was originally analysed by Giulio Cesare Polerio in the late 16th century; the first recorded game is by the Neapolitan player Geronimo Cascio in Alessandro Salvio's Il Puttino, published in 1634.
 The name "Muzio Gambit" originated with the early 19th-century English chess writer Jacob Sarratt, who misattributed the opening to Cascio's contemporary Mutio d'Allesandro in his translation of Il Puttino.
-In its original form, White used Italian-style free castling, placing the king on h1 and rook on f1, for an even stronger attack since checks by a queen or bishop on the g1–a7 diagonal are no longer available as a defence.
+In its original form, White used Italian-style free castling, placing the king on h1 and rook on f1, for an even stronger attack since checks by a queen or bishop on the g1–a7 diagonal are no longer available as a tempo-gaining defence.

 The opening reached its peak popularity in the mid 19th century, the Romantic era of chess, when sacrifices and early attacks were considered the pinnacle of chess art.
-Its popularity declined with the improvements in defensive technique exemplified by players such as Louis Paulsen and Wilhelm Steinitz; however, it is still occasionally seen, usually at amateur level.
+Its popularity declined with the improvements in defensive technique exemplified by players such as Louis Paulsen and Wilhelm Steinitz.